Umami Pot

 Step 7

-Place the udon noodles in a bowl and pour the curry soup over them.
-Loosen the udon noodles with chopsticks and then top with the green onions.
+Place the noodles in bowls and pour the curry soup over them.
+Loosen the noodles with chopsticks, then top with the green onions.

 To store

 This dish is not suitable for storage because cooked udon noodles tend to lose their texture over time, making them less enjoyable.
-However, the curry soup alone can be stored for up to 2 days.
+The curry soup itself can be stored for up to 2 days.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.